JackTheMiller/Boltzmann_fitting_tool/README.md

 After changing the location of your input file and the temperature the data was collected at, all you need to do is run the Boltzmann_fit_final2.py script.
+## Testing
+You can try out the functionality by using the Species1_25.txt file.
+Download the repository, give the path to this very file in the script and you're ready to go.
+(T = 25°C in this example)